 In the past, the Mon were an ancient nation with a great history and a civilization of their own.
 As well as knowing how to use the language and characters that are unique to the Mon.
 But because the Mon country disappeared hundreds of years ago, the Mon nation today is a minority group living in various countries.
 In Southeast Asia, there are Burma and Thailand, along with accepting the culture and civilization of the people in the nation where Mon settled their residences.
 These things are the cause of the decline of the Mon identity of the Mon nation.
 Especially in language and letters, which nowadays very few people know about, especially in Thailand.
 The new generation of Mon people can no longer speak Mon and read Mon books.
 If this is the case, it won't be long.
-The Mon language to a language that exists only in books (Ibid, p.23).
+The Mon language appears only in books.
+Like Sanskrit, which has changed from a spoken language to a language that exists only in books (Ibid, p.23).